Two police officers among four fatally shot in Canada: authorities

-TORONTO (Reuters) - Four people, including two police officers, were killed in a shooting in the eastern Canadian city of Fredericton and one person was taken into custody, police said on Friday.
+FREDERICTON, New Brunswick (Reuters) - Four people, including two police officers, were killed in a shooting in eastern Canada on Friday in the latest eruption of gun violence across the country that has led to calls for weapons bans in cities.

+Police said a suspect was taken into custody just three weeks after a gunman walked down a busy Toronto street, killing two people and wounding 13 others before taking his own life.
-Police in Fredericton, a city of about 56,000 that is the capital of the province of New Brunswick, said in a post on Twitter that the incident was under investigation and there were multiple fatalities.

-Another police tweet said two of the four people killed were police officers but gave no details and did not release the names of the victims.
+Police in Fredericton, a city of about 56,000 that is the capital of the province of New Brunswick, said two of the dead were police officers but gave few details about the circumstances of the shooting and did not release names.
+They said the suspect was being treated for serious injuries.

 Local media images showed emergency vehicles converging on a tree-lined residential street.
-Nearby facilities were closed and authorities told residents to stay locked in their homes.
+Nearby facilities were closed and authorities imposed a lockdown for residents before issuing an all-clear message.

+“It was scary,” said Marlene Weaver, who was in bed on Friday morning when she heard shots ring out in her neighborhood.
+“It takes you back to the shooting in Moncton.”

+Gun laws in Canada are stricter than in the United States but a proliferation of weapons has led to an increase in gun-related crimes in recent years.

-Canadian Public Safety Minister Ralph Goodale said the Royal Canadian Mounted Police (RCMP) were assisting Fredericton authorities.
+Canadian Public Safety Minister Ralph Goodale said the Royal Canadian Mounted Police (RCMP) were assisting Fredericton authorities in the investigation.

 New Brunswick had only three homicide shootings in 2016, according to Statistics Canada.